 Identify how you prioritize.

-If cooking dinner at home is important to you; however, you keep driving through the fast food on the way home it’s clear that convenience is more important than a homemade meal.
-We tend to do what we must do first, such as going to work, paying bills, feeding the kids, etc. This often zaps our bandwidth or energy leaving us too drained to do the healthy habits we know are good for us.
+If cooking dinner at home is important to you; however, you keep winding up in the fast food lane on the way home, convenience is driving your decision.
+Perhaps you haven’t yet mastered making quick and easy dinners at home and you don’t know where to start.
+It may also mean you are letting other things become a higher priority without stopping to think about it.
+We tend to do what we must do first, such as going to work, paying bills, feeding the kids, etc. The calendar then gets filled up with several other things squeezed in between.
+This often zaps our bandwidth or energy leaving us too drained to do the healthy habits we know are good for us.

-Is it time to make a shift if your priorities or schedule?
-Often, you can tell what is most important to someone by looking at their calendar.
-Are there new habits you need to put on the calendar?
+Is it time to make a shift in your priorities or schedule?
+Are the things on your calendar truly what you want to prioritze?
+Are there new habits you could put on the calendar by first taking something off or breaking it down into baby steps?

 Sometimes, we are in a season that doesn’t allow for all the healthy habits that we want to have.
 If that is the case for you right now, become OK with good enough.
 Before your inner critic chimes in to say good enough is not enough, what if you were to cook dinner at least two times a week instead of once a month?
 Wouldn’t that be better?
 Focus on progress, not perfection.

-Lastly, now is a good time to start tuning in to the inner nurturer or helping voice.
+To sumarize, first, stop calling yourself lazy!
+Every time you catch yourself saying that, make an intentional shift to listen to your nurturing voice instead.
 Thinking of what you would say to your best friend if she came to you with the same issue that you’re having.
 What would you say to her?